 What is the purpose of the revaluation program?

 The primary purpose of any revaluation program is to provide equalization among all property owners, as well as among all classes of property.
-North Carolina law requires each county to conduct a revaluation at least once every eight years.
+NC law requires each County to conduct a revaluation at least once every eight years.
 The last revaluation in Cabarrus went into effect in 2012.
-Cabarrus County is using a four-year plan for its revaluation programs to better reflect changes in market conditions that exist in our County and produce equity among our taxpayers due to the changes in property values we have experienced in recent years first by tremendous growth and then by the economic downturn.
+Cabarrus County is using a four-year plan for its revaluation programs to better reflect changes in market conditions that exist in our County and produce equity among our taxpayers due to the changes in property values we have experienced in recent years, first by tremendous growth, and then by the economic downturn.
 The program is not intended to increase revenue, but only to insure that each property owner pays only his fair share of the cost of services rendered by local government.

 How does revaluation equalize the tax burden?